sndpw/Task-Manager/README.md

 - **Changing User Priority**
 - Runs every minute to adjust user priorities based on task due dates.
 - **Twilio Voice Calling**
-- Runs every minute to initiate voice calls to users based on task priorities.
+- Executes at a predetermined time to initiate voice calls to users according to task priorities.
 - **Changing Task Priority**
 - Runs every minute to adjust task priorities based on the completion status of subtasks.